Deadwood, South Dakota: 19th century

 The Homestake Mine in nearby Lead was established in October 1877.
 It operated for more than a century, becoming the longest continuously operating gold mine in the United States.
 Gold mining operations did not cease until 2002.
-The mine has been open for visiting by tourists.
+The mine has been opened for visiting by tourists.

 On September 26, 1879, a fire devastated Deadwood, destroying more than 300 buildings and consuming the belongings of many inhabitants.
 Many of the newly impoverished left town to start again elsewhere.

 In 1879, Thomas Edison demonstrated the first successful incandescent lamp in New Jersey, and on September 17, 1883, Judge Squire P. Romans took a gamble and founded the "Pilcher Electric Light Company of Deadwood".
 He ordered an Edison dynamo, wiring, and 15 incandescent lights with globes.
 After delays, the equipment arrived without the globes.
-Romans had been advertising an event to show off the new lights and decided to continue with the lighting, which was a success.
-His company grew.
-Deadwood had electricity service fewer than four years after Edison commercialized it, less than a year after commercial service was started in Roselle, New Jersey, and around the same time that many larger cities around the country established the service.
+Romans had been advertising an event to show off the new lights and decided to continue with the lighting, which was a success and garnered further growth for his company.

+Deadwood had electricity service less than four years after Edison commercialized it, less than a year after commercial service was started in Roselle, New Jersey, and around the same time that many larger cities around the country established the service.

 In 1888, J.K.P.
 Miller and his associates founded a narrow-gauge railroad, the Deadwood Central Railroad, to serve their mining interests.
 In 1893, Chicago, Burlington and Quincy Railroad purchased the railroad.
 In 1902, a portion of the railroad between Deadwood and Lead was electrified for operation as an interurban passenger system, which operated until 1924.
 In 1930, the railroad was abandoned, apart from a portion from Kirk to Fantail Junction, which was converted to standard gauge.
 In 1984, Burlington Northern Railroad abandoned the remaining section.

 Some of the other early town residents and frequent visitors included Martha Bullock, Aaron Dunn, E. B. Farnum, Samuel Fields, A. W. Merrick, Dr. Valentine McGillycuddy, Reverend Henry Weston Smith, Sol Star, and Charlie and Steve Utter.